KlevertonOliveira/forumbase/README.md

 # Firebase Configuration steps necessary to run the project:

 ## Create a Firebase Project;
-## Paste the Projects configuration data at .env.local file, following the .env.example file model;
+## Paste the Projects configuration data at the .env.local file, following the .env.example file model;
-## Enable Authentication using both Email and Google Providers;
+## Enable Authentication using both Email Provider and Google Provider;
 ## Inside the project, copy the content inside the database.rules.json file;
 ## Enable Realtime Database and go to the tab "Rules";
 ## Paste the content and save the changes made;